rajatpoddar/Pocket-Budget/README.md

         ```
     *   **Set Firestore Security Rules:**
         *   In your Firebase project, go to Firestore Database -> Rules.
-        *   Paste the security rules provided in the project documentation or a secure ruleset that allows users to manage their own data and admins to manage all data.
-(Refer to the rules provided during development for a starting point).
+        *   Paste the security rules provided in the project documentation or use the latest `firestore.rules` file from this repository.
         *   **Important:** Ensure your rules are secure and follow the principle of least privilege.

 4.  **Initial Data (Optional but Recommended):**
     *   Upon first signup, the application automatically creates a default "Freelance" income category for the new user.
+    *   Add your `favicon.ico` and PWA icons (`public/icons/icon-192x192.png`, `public/icons/icon-512x512.png`).

 ## Running Locally